anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 >   reference:
 >   : RFC 8995

-This reference should be updated to point to this document and the "File" entry should be updated to point to the new module revision in {{voucher-request-yang-module}}.
-Please note the change to the "prefix" field.
+(Please note the change to the "prefix" field)

 ## The Media Types Registry {#vcj}